 Q: Do the schools provide transportation?

 A: A private school is not required to provide transportation to students in the program.
 If the school chooses to provide transportation, a fee may be charged.
 In some cases, the district of residence will provide transportation or reimburse the parent a certain amount for their transportation costs through a contract.
 Check directly with the private school you plan to attend or with your district of residence.

 Q: How do I apply for the WPCP?
 A: To apply for the program, a parent or guardian must complete an online application that will be available during the open enrollment period which runs February 1st-April 20th.
 A link to the application is available here Within the online application, the parent or guardian will select the schools to which they wish to apply.
 After completing the online application, the parent or guardian must provide proof that they meet residency and income requirements to each school to which they have applied, no later than April 20th.
 The online application is not complete until each school to which the parent or guardian has applied has verified and accepted the required documentation.

 Q: Can I apply to more than one school through the program?
+A: Yes.

+Q: What if the parent or guardian does not have access to a computer or the Internet?
 A: Most public libraries have computers and internet available for public use.
 It is also possible that the private or parochial school to which you apply may have computers available for your use.
 Please contact the school to find out.

+Q: What do I do if my child receives a voucher?
 A: Parents must reply to the school within five days after notice from DPI or the school whether or not they accept the voucher and placement at the school.
 If the parent has applied to more than one school, the parent must choose which school they wish to attend and reply to that school within five days of notification.

 Q: Where can I find more information about the Wisconsin Parental Choice Program?